-Steps you can take to defend against phishing, smishing and other forms of cyber threats
+Steps you can take to help defend yourself against phishing and other cyber threats

-Clicking those links or opening those attachments can automatically install malware, which, depending on the type, could give the criminals access to your computer or device, install ransomware (in which malware infiltrates your system and cyber criminals hold your business hostage until a fee is paid), and even allow them to burrow further into your company's servers or the cloud.
+Clicking those links or opening those attachments can automatically install malware, which, depending on the type, could give the criminals access to your computer or device, install ransomware (in which malware infiltrates your system and cyber criminals hold your business hostage until a fee is paid), and even allow them to burrow further into your company's servers or cloud storage.
 Let them in and they could steal your company’s confidential information and destroy the reputation you’ve worked hard to build with customers.

 While the impact of such a business email compromise (BEC) can seem overwhelming, there are things you can consider doing to help protect your business, your customers and your employees from email scams.
 Consider these best practices: